 You can apply for an account if you’re:

-- a sole trader or a registered limited company by shares (LTD),
+- a sole trader, or the director of a registered limited company by shares (Ltd),

 - based in the UK, and

-If you’re a LTD, to be eligible your company needs to:
+If you’re a limited company, to be eligible your company needs to:

 - have an active status on Companies House (we can’t support dormant companies),